opensearch-project/project-website/_posts/2023-02-14-whatsnew-reporting-cli.markdown

 In this post we’ll show you a few examples of how to leverage the capabilities of the Reporting CLI, such as:

-* Generating a PDF from an eCommerce Dashboard that shows data visualizations and scheduling the report to run at a specific time using cron
+* Generating a PDF from an eCommerce dashboard that shows data visualizations and scheduling the report to run at a specific time using cron.
 * Incorporating report generation into your workflow with email or notifications
 * Generating a CSV from tabular data in the Dashboards **Discover** application